 How Often Should You Clean Your DE Filter?

-At the very least, I would recommend cleaning your filter once per season.
-However, depending on the amount of use the pool gets and how well you maintain it, it may require cleaning more often.
+At the very least, I recommend cleaning your filter once per season.
+However, depending on how much use the pool gets and how well you maintain it, it may require cleaning more often.
 Check your filter’s pressure gauge monthly to make sure it is at the correct psi, and clean it out if needed.

 What Are the Signs That You Need to Clean Your DE Filter?

 The main thing to keep an eye out for is the pressure gauge.
-When the reading is 8 psi or more over the standard reading, you should consider cleaning the filter.
+You should consider cleaning the filter when the reading is 8 psi or more over the standard reading.
 However, the pressure gauge isn’t the only sign that your filter needs maintenance.

 If your pool is cloudy or if you notice DE has made its way into your pool, you should open up the filter and take a look.
 This could not only be a sign that the filter needs cleaning, but also a sign that the filter grids may need replacing.